gauravat16/Hermes/readme.md

 #Hermes
-Hermes allows you to create a pipeline for metrics of you application.
-It can be iOS, Android or Desktop app.
+Hermes allows you to create a pipeline for sending push notifications to your app's users depending on the parameters you push to hermes.

+eg - Send this msg to all the users who are using dark mode and have app version 2.1.1

 Data can be queried using a combination of GraphQL and Custom metadata query.

 ####Queries